vincent-chang-rightfighter/GL62M-7RDX-Hackintosh/README.md

 #  MSI GL62M 7RDX Hackintosh Laptop

-This is an Opencore 0.6.6 install for MacOS Big Sur 11.2 .
+This is an OPENCORE 0.6.6 install for MacOS Big Sur 11.2 .

-It only boot for macos Big Sur , Windows would be crash .
+It only boot for MacOS Big Sur , Windows would be crash .

 ## How to boot in Windows